polmoneys/row-picker-react/Readme.md

 A **RowPicker** for React with minimalistic surface.
 Sort of the core of a DataGrid or Table that you can ammend, strip and replace the parts you feel should be different.

-## Quick start
+## How to

-Add **useRowPicker** with the datum you wish to display and render the component it returns.
+Feed **useRowPicker** hook with the datum you wish to display and render the component it returns.
 Instant Profit.

 ```js